 - Steer clear of hunched shoulders or dangling feet.
 Pipetting goes best with a natural and good body posture.

-- Using electronic pipettes and/or setting timers for regular breaks can also reduce the chances of an injury.
+- Using electronic pipettes and/or setting timers for regular breaks can also reduce the chances of injury.

 Disadvantages of Electronic Pipettes